raftedproc/mipt-rust/docs/additional-setup.md

 cargo +nightly test
 ```

-## MIRI interpreter
+## Miri interpreter

 When writing unsafe code, you'll want to check it for memory unsafety and undefined behavior.
-One of the tools to help us is [MIRI](https://github.com/rust-lang/miri).
+One of the tools to help us is [Miri](https://github.com/rust-lang/miri).
 Don't forget to install [nightly compiler](#nightly-compiler)!

 ```sh
 rustup +nightly component add miri cargo install xargo
 ```

-To make cargo use MIRI, run:
+To make cargo use Miri, run:

 ```sh
 cargo +nightly miri test # To run tests with MIRI